jahnavi-sh/Car_Price_Prediction-/README.md

 2. Sort - Sort by frequencies.
 3. Ascending - Sort in ascending order.
 4. Bins - Rather than count values, group them into half-open bins, only works with numeric data.

+Categorical data encoding -

+Datasets contain multiple labels (in the form of words of numbers) in one or more than one columns.
+Training data is often labelled in words to make the data more human-readable and understandable.
+Categorical data encoding is coding data to convert it to a machine-readable form.
+It is an important data preprocessing method.

+There are two types of categorical data
+1. Ordinal data - categories have an inherent order
+2. Nominal data - no inherent order of categories

+Label encoding -

+Label encoding refers to converting labels into numeric form to convert it to machine-readable form.
+It is an important data preprocessing method for structured dataset in supervised learning.

+Limitation - label encoding assigns a unique number to each class of data.
+However, this can lead to generation of priority issues in the training of data.
+A label with high value may be considered to have high priority than a label having a lower value.

 replace() -